kubernetes/enhancements/keps/sig-api-machinery/5116-streaming-response-encoding/README.md

 ###### Does enabling the feature change any default behavior?

-No, we provide byte to byte compatibility.
+Not visible to user, responses will have byte to byte equivalence.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, without problem.
+Yes, via disabling the feature-gate in kube-apiserver.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The feature is purely in-memory so it will just work as enabled for the first time.

 ###### Are there any tests for feature enablement/disablement?